JosephLeger/Workflow_RNA-seq/README.md

 ### Scripts
 All required scripts are available in the script folder in this directory.
-To get more information about using these scripts, enter the command `sh <script.sh> help`.
+To get more information about using these scripts, enter the command `sh <script_name.sh> help`.

 ### Environments
 The workflow is encoded in Shell language and is supposed to be launched under a Linux environment.